Introduction

 - When the sequencer pitch is the 4th black note of octave 2, the pitch ordinal is 4

-- The octave and color are used for different purposes by each direction
+- The octave and color are used for different purposes by

 - The pitch ordinal sets the minimum arp chord size for which the arpeggiator will emit a note